aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

--  Instead of using decorated functions you need to define a class, inheriting from a prototype class called ``WorkChain`` that is provided by AiiDA (line 4)
+-  Instead of using decorated functions you need to define a class, inheriting from a prototype class called ``WorkChain`` that is provided by AiiDA

--  Within your class you need to implement a ``define`` classmethod that always takes ``cls`` and ``spec`` as inputs. (lines 6–7).
+-  Within your class you need to implement a ``define`` classmethod that always takes ``cls`` and ``spec`` as inputs.
 Here you specify the main information on the workchain, in particular:

    -  the *inputs* that the workchain expects.
-This is obtained by means of the method, which provides as the key feature the automatic validation of the input types via the ``valid_type`` argument (lines 8–10).
+This is obtained by means of the ``spec.input()`` method, which provides as the key feature the automatic validation of the input types via the ``valid_type`` argument.
       The same holds true for outputs, as you can use the ``spec.output()`` method to state what output types are expected to be returned by the workchain.

-   -  the ``outline`` consisting in a list of 'steps' that you want to run, put in the right sequence (lines 11–14).
+   -  the ``outline`` consisting in a list of 'steps' that you want to run, put in the right sequence.
 This is obtained by means of the method ``spec.outline()`` which takes as input the steps. *Note*: in this example we just split the main execution in two sequential steps, that is, first ``run_pw`` then